janwilmans/guidelines/guidelines_details.md

 ## Exceptions

 - Ensure exceptions thrown are handled on a higher level
-- Prefer exceptions on library boundaries for non-happy flow paths
+  - **Rationale**: Unhandled (uncaught) exceptions cause undefined behavior in C++, typically this will crash the program.
 - Prefer standard exception types over custom exceptions
-  - Convert 3rd party exceptions to standard exception types from the stl library
+  - Convert 3rd party exceptions that do not inherit from std::exception to exception that do.
+  - **Rationale**: There is no way for (higher level) functions to know what 3rd party exceptions to catch and if they are thrown and unhandled, the program will crash.

 ## Misc